 English language proficiency

 NAIT offers instruction in English only.
-If your previous education was completed in a country not listed on the Exempted Country List for 2023-24 PDF (142 KB), you may also need to submit proof of English Language Proficiency (ELP).
+If your previous education was completed in a country that is not on the exempt country list, you may also need to submit proof of English Language Proficiency (ELP).

 NAIT will offer Conditional Acceptance, pending the completion of any outstanding entrance requirements.
 Applicants must submit a Proof of Enrolment and Progress Report Form PDF (151 KB) by the date indicated on their portal to receive Conditional Admission.
 To receive a full offer of admission, final transcripts must be submitted to NAIT by the date indicated on your MyNAIT Portal.